Gorisek-Bros/docs/pillars.md

 ## Texturing pillars

 ::: tip
 Use normal type attribute if you are using opaque texture.
 When using textures with alpha channels such as grid.png, use blend type.
-In case of transparent textures, use glass type.
+In the case of transparent textures, use glass type.
 :::

 ::: tip